The Enforcer (1976 film): Script

 The first script was written in 1974 by two young San Francisco-area film students, Gail Morgan Hickman and S.W.
 Schurr, with the title Moving Target.
 After seeing Dirty Harry and Magnum Force, the two fledgling writers decided to pen a screenplay of their own featuring the character of Inspector Harry Callahan.
 Inspired by the Patty Hearst kidnapping in 1974, the storyline had Inspector Harry Callahan going up against a violent militant group reminiscent of the Symbionese Liberation Army.
 In the script, the militants kidnap and ransom the mayor of San Francisco.

-After the screenplay was finished, Hickman visited Eastwood's Carmel restaurant, The Hog's Breath Inn, and approached Eastwood's business partner, Paul Lippman, asking if he would give their effort to Eastwood.
+After the screenplay was finished, Hickman visited Eastwood's Carmel restaurant, the Hog's Breath Inn, and approached Eastwood's business partner, Paul Lippman, asking if he would give their effort to Eastwood.
 Lippman was initially hesitant, but finally agreed.
 Although Eastwood thought the script needed work, he liked the concept, particularly the priest with militant leanings and the portrayal of black militants, which was based on the Black Panther Party.

 Warner Bros., meanwhile, eager to capitalize on the success of the two Dirty Harry films, had hired seasoned screenwriter Stirling Silliphant to write a new Harry Callahan story.
-Silliphant wrote a script called Dirty Harry and More, in which the Callahan character was teamed up with an Asian-American woman partner named More.
-Eastwood liked the woman-partner angle, but felt the script spent too much time on character and did not have enough action.
+Silliphant wrote a script called Dirty Harry and More, in which the Callahan character was teamed up with a female, Asian-American partner named More.
+Eastwood liked the female partner angle, but felt the script spent too much time on character and did not have enough action.
 Eastwood then showed the Hickman/Schurr script to Silliphant, and Silliphant agreed to rewrite it.

-Silliphant wrote the script throughout late 1975 and early 1976 and delivered his draft to Eastwood in February 1976.
+Silliphant wrote the script throughout late 1975 and early 1976, and delivered his draft to Eastwood in February 1976.
 While Eastwood approved, he believed the emphasis was still too much on the character relationships rather than the action, and was concerned the fans might not approve.
 He then brought in screenwriter Dean Riesner, who had worked on the scripts of Dirty Harry and Coogan's Bluff, to do revisions.